jguthrie100/bbc_weather/README.md

 ```

 ## Changing units from mph to km/h and from °C to °F
-The units pertaining to wind speed and temperature can be changed from `mph`/`kph` and `°C`/`°F` using the `BBCWeather.set_unit` static method (which dynamically works out which unit you want to set based on pattern matching your input).
+The units pertaining to wind speed and temperature can be changed from `mph`/`kph` and `°C`/`°F` using the `BBCWeather.set_units` static method (which dynamically works out which unit you want to set based on pattern matching your input).
 The default units are `°C` and `mph`.
+After setting the units, all temperature and wind speed calls will return the value according to the new units

 ```ruby
 # Get units - returns an Array